caveman99/discourse-multisite-smtp/README.md

-# discourse-another-smtp
+# discourse-multisite-smtp

-Another smtp server originally for fucking outlook who banned my main smtp server
+Have SMTP settings in the GUI for multisite installs.